percona/pg_tde/documentation/docs/wal-encryption.md

     );
     ```

-    Where:

-    - `server-key-name` is the identifier for the server (principal) key
-    - `provider-name` is the name of the previously configured global key provider

-    This operation creates the server key in the key provider and associates it with the PostgreSQL instance.
+    This step sets the previously created server (principal) key as the active key used by PostgreSQL for WAL encryption.

-4. Enable WAL level encryption using the `ALTER SYSTEM` command.
+5. Enable WAL level encryption using the `ALTER SYSTEM` command.
 You need the privileges of the superuser to run this command:

     ```sql
     ALTER SYSTEM SET pg_tde.wal_encrypt = on;
     ```

-5. Restart the server to apply the changes.
+6. Restart the server to apply the changes.

     * On Debian and Ubuntu: